-DCCA NEWS RELEASE: Hawaii Reaches $71 Million Settlement with Biologics Manufacturer Amgen Inc.Posted on Aug 18, 2015 in Latest News, Newsroom, Press Releases
+DCCA NEWS RELEASE: Hawaii Reaches $71 Million Settlement with Biologics Manufacturer Amgen Inc.Posted on Aug 18, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 State Office of Consumer Protection Cites Improper Drug Promotion and Labeling for Biologic Medications